forgefed/forgefed/README.md

 If you are experienced in writing specifications, you're also welcomed to join the effort.

+## Mailing List Archive

+We're still waiting for all the tentive work group member to join the mailing list.

+All major discussion and decision making will happen in our [Famalistes](https://framalistes.org/) [mailing list](https://framalistes.org/sympa/info/git-federation).
+You may send us a mail at git-federation@framalistes.org.
+We do not garuntee to read all the mail but we would try.

 ## License

 The specification documents are licensed to a variation of [W3C Document License][w3c-document-license].